robpalacios1/landing-bootcamp/README.md

 ## Design
 ![final](assets/lasles-vpn.png)

-##General
+## General
 The code was worked with the BEM structure and the styling was done with SASS a CSS's processor.

-The SVG of the images was optimized with the following website: https://jakearchibald.github.io/svgomg/
+The PNG images was optimized with the following website: https://tinypng.com/

-The project was developed mobile first and then worked with the following media queries:

-The URL of the project is as follows:
+The URL of the project is as follows: https://landing-bootcamp-robpalacios1.vercel.app/